NB: In Feb 2023 we introduced more fine grained access control. Read about it here.

-TrustVault permissions are broadly broken into 3 main areas (There are additional permissions such a Account Administrator which gives you access to change account details but this is handled through our support rather than through our Apps):
+TrustVault user types are broadly broken into 3 main areas (There are additional permissions such an "Authorised Person" which gives you access to change account details but this is handled through our support rather than through our Apps):

 API Key Users

 All users (except those who are solely address book approvers) must be in the first category. i.e. each user MUST be added to the organisation.
 Once a user has set their PIN (via the TrustVault iOS App), this will give the following permissions:

 Ability to view all the wallets and sub-wallets for your organisation.

 Ability to view all transactions for all sub-wallets in TrustVault Web and TrustVault iOS App.

 Ability to initiate unsigned transactions from either TrustVault Web or TrustVault iOS App.

 Ability to cancel any request that appears in the TrustVault iOS App "inbox".

 Ability to connect any sub-wallet to MetaMask and view data there or initiate an unsigned transaction.